joethezombie/Amiga-1000-Rejuvenator/README.txt

 have specified in LICENSE equates to this, but I am not a license expert, so suggestions are welcomed.
 And with that out of the way...

+Please ask questions, share ideas, or upload the found PLD code to the issues section. ;D

 Thanks to the extreme graciousness of intric8 at amigalove.com, I had on loan a Rejuvenator board for the Amiga 1000.
 Originally created by Greg Tibbs, this Amiga 1000 hardware upgrade provides up to 2MB Chip Memory, an onboard ROM based kickstart, a video slot, and